Cyborger1/mlm-upper-level-indicators/README.md

     marked on the first animation rather than the second.
   * Mining a new vein for a single pay-dirt will not be marked.
-  * It is possible to force trigger the markers by simply starting to mine a vein and walking back.
+  * It is possible to force trigger the markers by simply starting to mine a vein and walking back, then mining the vein again.
   * The markers will still trigger if you perform a full mining animation cycle without mining a rock.
   * While unlikely, it is possible to receive a pay-dirt on the